-BAFTA and Oscar-adorned Jake Gyllenhaal is a heavyweight of contemporary cinema, firmly embedded in the Gyllenhaal dynasty.
+BAFTA and Oscar-adorned Jake Gyllenhaal is a heavyweight of contemporary cinema, firmly embedded in the Gyllenhaal dynasty alongside his sister Maggie.
 Jake plays a detective in The Sisters Brothers, the dark comedy Western about a pair of assassin brothers caught up in the California Gold Rush.

 He’ll cross over to the dark side in the newest Spider-Man film, Far From Home, playing supervillain Mysterio.
-If the wait for July and the release of Spider-Man seems a long one, there’s Velvet Buzzsaw to sweeten the deal: the Netflix horror thriller is set in the contemporary art world scene in LA and will premiere at Sundance in January.
+If the wait for July and the release of Spider-Man seems a long one, there’s Velvet Buzzsaw to sweeten the deal: the Netflix horror thriller is set in the contemporary art scene in LA, which premiered at Sundance in January.

 Lucas Hedges: Boy Erased, Mid90s, Ben Is Back